-- (a) from the CEOs and the Chief Financial Officers ("CFOs") or Financial Controllers ("FCs") of each of the Group's significant business divisions and the Chief Financial Officer of the Company that as at 30 September 2017 the financial records of the Group have been properly maintained and the financial statements for the year ended 30 September 2017 give a true and fair view of the Group's operations and finances; - (b) from the CEOs and the CFOs or FCs of each of the Group's business divisions and the Chief Financial Officer of the Company that as at 30 September 2017 the system of internal controls in place for the Group is adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations1; and - (c) from the CEOs and CFOs or FCs of each of the Group's business divisions2 and the Chief Financial Officer of the Company that as at 30 September 2017 the risk management system in place for the Group is adequate and effective to address risks which the Group considers relevant and material to its operations.
+- (a) from the CEOs and the Chief Financial Officers ("CFOs") or Financial Controllers ("FCs") of each of the Group's significant business divisions and the Chief Financial Officer of the Company that as at 30 September 2018 the financial records of the Group have been properly maintained and the financial statements for the year ended 30 September 2018 give a true and fair view of the Group's operations and finances; - (b) from the CEOs and the CFOs or FCs of each of the Group's business divisions and the Chief Financial Officer of the Company that as at 30 September 2018 the system of internal controls in place for the Group is adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations1; and

+(c) from the CEOs and CFOs or FCs of each of the Group's business divisions2 and the Chief Financial Officer of the Company that as at 30 September 2018 the risk management system in place for the Group is adequate and effective to address risks which the Group considers relevant and material to its operations.

-- 1 An assurance on internal controls addressing financial, operational, compliance and information technology risks in respect of Food & Beverage (Beer) and Food & Beverage (Food) is not meaningful as at 30 September 2017 given the current scale of operations. - 2 An assurance in respect of the adequacy and effectiveness of the risk management system in place for the Food & Beverage (Beer) and Food & Beverage (Food) businesses has been given by the CEOs of each of these business divisions.
+- 1 An assurance on internal controls addressing financial, operational, compliance and information technology risks in respect of Food & Beverage (Beer) is not meaningful as at 30 September 2018 given the current scale of operations. - 2 An assurance in respect of the adequacy and effectiveness of the risk management system in place for the Food & Beverage (Beer) business has been given by the CEO of this business division.

-Based on the internal controls established and maintained by the Group, work performed by internal and external auditors, reviews performed by management and various Board Committees and assurance from the CEOs, the CFOs or FCs of each of the Group's business divisions and the Chief Financial Officer of the Company, the Board, with the concurrence of the AC, is of the opinion that as at 30 September 2017 the Group's internal controls were adequate and effective to address financial, operational, compliance and information technology risks, which the Group considers relevant and material to its operations.
+Based on the internal controls established and maintained by the Group, work performed by internal and external auditors, reviews performed by management, the AC and SRMC and assurance from the CEOs, the CFOs or FCs of each of the Group's business divisions and the Chief Financial Officer of the Company, the Board is of the view that as at 30 September 2018 the Group's internal controls were adequate and effective to address financial, operational, compliance and information technology risks, which the Group considers relevant and material to its operations.

-Based on the risk management framework established and assurance from the CEOs and the CFOs or FCs of each of the Group's business divisions and the Chief Financial Officer of the Company, the Board is of the view that as at 30 September 2017 the Group's risk management system was adequate and effective to address risks which the Group considers relevant and material to its operations.
+Based on the enterprise-wide risk management framework adopted by the Company, reviews performed by the SRMC and assurance from the CEOs and the CFOs or FCs of each of the Group's business divisions and the Chief Financial Officer of the Company, the Board is of the view that as at 30 September 2018 the Group's risk management system was adequate and effective to address risks which the Group considers relevant and material to its operations.